danhitchcock/nano_tipper_z/README.md

 * 11 - Success!
 Sent to registered nano address -- If redditor has requested silence, they won't get a notification.
 * 12 - Success!
 Sent to unregistered nano address
 * 13 - Success!
 Sent to a newly created reddit account
+* 14 - Success!
+Send to a NanoCenter project fund